 - Lab Policies, Fees, and Frequently Asked Questions

 - How to start a study (investigators)

 - How to start a study (sponsors)

-Clinical trials are conducted by teams of investigators from the College of Veterinary Medicine and facilitated by the Veterinary Clinical Trial support group of the Center for Comparative Clinical and Translational Research.
+Clinical trials are conducted by teams of investigators from the College of Veterinary Medicine and facilitated by the Veterinary Clinical Trial support group of the Center for Clinical Clinical and Translational Research.
 Research teams are led by faculty members of the Department of Veterinary Clinical Sciences.
 The Veterinary Clinical Trial support group is directed by Dr. George Moore, DVM, PhD, and managed by Becky Bierman, RVT.

 Trials are conducted at the Purdue University Veterinary Hospital, an approx. 80,000 square foot facility.
 The hospital has a small and large animal hospital, as well as an ambulatory large animal service, a food animal service, and a mobile spay and neuter service.
 The hospital has a total of 54 board certified specialists in 20 disciplines, advanced diagnostic imaging and clinical pathology services, and has a 24 hour emergency service and critical care unit.

 The clinical disciplines have access to state of the art equipment for diagnosis and treatment of animal diseases.
 A biospecimen repository is located in the hospital.